 Hotel Details & Features

-The Grand Californian features a private entrance into California Adventure park, three pools, on-site character dining, a highly-rated restaurant, kids club, gym, and spa.
+The Grand Californian features a private entrance into California Adventure park, three pools, on-site character dining, a highly-rated fine dining restaurant, gym, and spa.
 Anything and everything families could want in a large luxury hotel is available.

 The hotel is designed in the California craftsman grand style.
-Fans of the Wilderness Lodge in Walt Disney World or the Ahwahnee Hotel in Yosemite National Park will feel right at home.
+Fans of the Wilderness Lodge in Walt Disney World or the Majestic Yosemite Hotel (formerly the Ahwahnee Hotel) in Yosemite National Park will feel right at home.
 The lobby is particularly breathtaking, especially when decorated for the holidays.

 The hotel lobby features a kids seating area with a television showing Disney cartoons.
 It’s the perfect solution to entertain travel weary little ones while parents check in at the front desk.
-The lobby also has a well-stocked gift shop and convenience store, where we were happy to find milk at any hour for our toddler.
+The lobby also has a well-stocked gift shop and convenience store, which we found ideal for grabbing milk when my son was a younger toddler.

-But what most family travelers really value is proximity to the parks.
+But what most family travelers really will value most about Disney’s Grand Californian is proximity to the parks.
 The Grand Californian has the best location of any hotel in Anaheim, whether Disney-owned or off-property.

 Rooms at the Grand Californian

 All of the Grand Californian’s rooms were completely redone in 2017.
 The renovation has made them lighter and brighter and ultimately more functional for family travelers.

 Standard rooms have either two queen beds or a king.
 Some rooms also have a special couch that converts into an extra bed to sleep a fifth person.
 This bed isn’t quite as big as a regular twin bed, but it’s large enough to sleep children.
 The hotel used to have bunk beds in many rooms, but those were eliminated in the renovation.